-Endometriosis is a disorder where the tissue that makes up the uterine lining (the lining of the womb) grows outside the uterus.
-Endometriosis is usually found in the lower abdomen, or pelvis, but can appear anywhere in the body.
-Women with endometriosis often have lower abdominal pain, pain with periods, or pain with sexual intercourse, and may report having a hard time getting pregnant.
+Endometriosis is a disease in which the endometrium (the tissue that lines the inside of the uterus or womb) is present outside of the uterus.
+Endometriosis most commonly occurs in the lower abdomen or pelvis, but it can appear anywhere in the body.
+Symptoms of endometriosis include lower abdominal pain, pain with menstrual periods, pain with sexual intercourse, and difficulty getting pregnant.
 On the other hand, some women with endometriosis may not have any symptoms at all.

-Endometriosis is estimated to affect between 3% and 10% of reproductive-aged women.
-Endometriosis can only be truly diagnosed by a doctor performing a laparoscopy (a surgery where a doctor looks in the abdomen with a camera usually through the belly button) and taking a sample of a suspected abnormality.
-Thus, the proportion of women affected by endometriosis differs among women having surgery for different reasons.
-In women without symptoms who are having surgery for elective sterilization (having their tubes tied), 1-7% will actually have endometriosis diagnosed at the time of their surgery, as will 12-32% of women having surgery for pelvic pain, and 9-50% of women having surgery for infertility.
-Endometriosis is rarely found in girls before they start their period, but it is found in up to half of young girls and teens with pelvic pain and painful periods.
+Approximately 10% of reproductive-aged women have endometriosis.
+However, the true prevalence is unknown since the diagnosis requires laparoscopy (a surgery where a doctor looks in the abdomen with a camera through the belly button) to visualize and biopsy endometriosis lesions.
+Endometriosis is seen in 12-32% of women having surgery for pelvic pain, and in up to 50% of women having surgery for infertility.
+Endometriosis is rarely found in girls before they start their period, but it is seen in up to half of young girls and teens with pelvic pain and painful periods.

 Causes of Endometriosis

-Interestingly, nearly all women have some degree of retrograde menstruation, but only a few women will get endometriosis.
-This may be due to differences in a woman’s immune system.
-Also, endometriosis is much more common if a close relative also has endometriosis, so there may be genes that influence endometriosis.
+Endometriosis is much more common if a close relative also has the disease, so there may also be genes that influence endometriosis.

-When a woman with endometriosis has her period, she has bleeding not only from the cells and tissue inside the uterus, but can also have bleeding from the cells and tissue outside the uterus.
-When blood touches these other organs, especially inside the abdomen, it can cause inflammation and irritation, creating pain.
-Sometimes, scar tissue can also develop from the endometriosis which can also contribute to the pain.
+When a woman with endometriosis has her period, she has bleeding from both the cells and tissue inside the uterus, and also from the cells and tissue outside the uterus.
+When blood touches these other organs inside the abdomen, it can cause inflammation and irritation, creating pain.
+Scar tissue can also develop from the endometriosis and contribute to the pain.

 Endometriosis and Fertility

 Between 20 and 40% of women with infertility will have endometriosis.
-Endometriosis seems to impair fertility in 2 ways: first, by causing distortion of the fallopian tubes so that they are unable to pick up the egg after ovulation, and second, by creating inflammation that can adversely affect the function of the ovary, egg, fallopian tubes or uterus.
+Endometriosis likely impairs fertility in two ways: first, by causing distortion of the fallopian tubes so that they are unable to pick up the egg after ovulation, and second, by creating inflammation that can adversely affect the function of the ovary, egg, fallopian tubes or uterus.

-Pain, including pelvic or lower abdominal pain and pain with menses, is the most common symptom of endometriosis.
-Women may also have pain with intercourse.
-The symptoms are often “cyclical” meaning that the pain is worse right before or during the period, and then improves.
+Pain is the most common symptom of endometriosis.
+Women with endometriosis can experience pelvic or lower abdominal pain, pain with menses (dysmenorrhea), pain with intercourse (dyspareunia) and pain during bowel movements (dyschezia).
+Symptoms can be constant or “cyclical,” meaning that they worsen before and during the period, and then improve.
 Women may have constant pelvic or lower abdominal pain as well.
-Other symptoms include subfertility, bowel and bladder symptoms (such as pain with bowel movements, bloating, constipation, blood in the urine, or pain with urination), and possibly abnormal vaginal bleeding.
+Other symptoms include infertility, bowel and bladder symptoms (bloating, constipation, blood in the urine, or pain with urination), and possibly abnormal vaginal bleeding.

 The most conservative therapy for endometriosis is with medications.
 Non-steroidal anti-inflammatory medications, like ibuprofen, may help with the pain associated with endometriosis.
-Some doctors may prescribe medications that affect a woman’s hormones in order to help with endometriosis pain.
+Medications that control a woman’s hormones may also help with endometriosis pain.
 Some examples are oral contraceptive pills and gonadotropin releasing hormone (GnRH) agonists, the latter of which put women into a “temporary” menopause-like state.

-Surgery can not only help to diagnose endometriosis, but can also be used to treat endometriosis.
-Surgery can be used to remove the endometriosis or to burn the endometriosis lesions outside of the uterus to make them go away.
-It is also used to get rid of scar tissue so that the ovaries and tubes can go back to their normal location in the pelvis.
-Surgery has been shown to improve pain symptoms associated with endometriosis and may also help women become pregnant.
-If a woman with endometriosis is not interested in becoming pregnant, she and her doctor may decide to remove the ovaries and possibly the uterus.
-A woman cannot become pregnant if she doesn’t have a uterus.
+Surgery can diagnose endometriosis, and it can also treat endometriosis via removal (excision) or burning (fulguration) of endometriosis lesions.
+With surgery, removal of scar tissue can alleviate pain and relocate the ovaries and fallopian tubes to their normal position in the pelvis.
+Surgery has been shown to help some women with endometriosis to become pregnant.
+If a woman with endometriosis is no longer interested in becoming pregnant, she and her doctor may decide to remove the ovaries and possibly the uterus.
+A woman cannot become pregnant if she does not have a uterus.

 If a woman with endometriosis is having trouble getting pregnant, there are different medications and treatments available that can help her to become pregnant.